Michael Tate: Politics

-He was elected to the Senate representing Tasmania, at the 1977 election, his term commencing on 1 July 1978.
+Tate was elected to the Senate representing Tasmania, at the 1977 election, his term commencing on 1 July 1978.
 He was re-elected in 1983, 1987 and 1993.
 He was President of the Parliamentary Christian Fellowship 1985 to 1988.
 In 1986 he chaired two Senate enquiries into the conduct of his former Labor colleague and now High Court justice Lionel Murphy.
 He concluded that on the civil law standard of proof, the balance of probabilities, Murphy had a case to answer on the charge of perverting the course of justice, but not if the criminal standard, beyond reasonable doubt, was applied.
 He served as Minister for Justice from 1987 to 1993 in the Hawke and Keating governments, in addition to other portfolios.
 He resigned from the Senate on 5 July 1993.

 After leaving politics he was appointed Australian ambassador to the Netherlands and the Holy See, before retiring to enter the priesthood.

 Priesthood

 On 19 May 2000 he was ordained by the Archbishop of Hobart, the Most Rev. Adrian Leo Doyle in St Mary's Cathedral, Hobart.
 Guests included former Governor-General Bill Hayden, former Prime Minister, Gough Whitlam, and former Attorneys-General Lionel Bowen and Michael Duffy.
 Congratulatory messages were received from Pope John Paul II and former Prime Ministers Bob Hawke and Paul Keating.
 That night, he told the ABC's 7.30 Report that during his last audience with the Pope as Ambassador to the Holy See, John Paul II asked him what his next posting would be.
 John Paul was somewhat surprised when Tate told him he would be studying for the priesthood.

-Tate worked as parish priest of the Roman Catholic Parishes of Bridgewater, Sandy Bay, Huon Valley, and currently serves as parish priest of South Hobart.
-He is Vicar General of the Archdiocese of Hobart.
+Tate worked as parish priest of the Roman Catholic Parishes of Bridgewater, Sandy Bay, Huon Valley, and South Hobart.
+He also served the Catholic Archdiocese of Hobart for a time as Vicar General.

 In April 2008, Tate participated in the Future of Australian Governance Committee at the Australia 2020 Summit as a general summit delegate.

-On 18 November 2010, Tate was appointed as Tasmania's first Parliamentary Standards Commissioner.
+On 18 November 2010, Tate was appointed Tasmania's first Parliamentary Standards Commissioner.
 The role was established under the Integrity Commission Act 2009.
 The Commissioner is independent of the Integrity Commission and provides advice to Members of Parliament and the Integrity Commission about conduct, propriety and ethics and the interpretation of any relevant codes of conduct and guidelines relating to the conduct of Members of Parliament.

-On top of his ministry, Tate has continued his research in law, particularly in the area of international humanitarian law, and currently works in a part-time capacity as Honorary Research Professor at the University of Tasmania's Faculty of Law.
+On top of his ministry, Tate continued his research in law, particularly in the area of international humanitarian law, and worked in a part-time capacity as Honorary Research Professor at the University of Tasmania's Faculty of Law.
 He was a member of Australian Red Cross's International Humanitarian Law Committee.

+Death

+Tate died on 5 June 2026, at the age of 80.